-- 1. Download an updated ASUS BIOS file from the Internet (see the ASUS Contact Information on page x for details) and save to the boot floppy disk you created earlier. - 2.
+- 1. Download an updated ASUS BIOS file from the Internet (WWW or FTP) (see ASUS CONTACT INFORMATION on page x for details) and save to the boot floppy disk you created earlier. - 2.
 Boot from the floppy disk. - 3.
 At the "A:\" prompt, type AFLASH and then press <Enter>. - 4.
 At the Main Menu, type 2 then press <Enter>.
 The Update BIOS Including Boot Block and ESCD screen appears. - 5.
 Type the filename of your new BIOS and the path, for example, A:\XXX-XX.XXX, then press <Enter>.